-I was not aware of the possibility of professional registration until I became involved with the Institution of Electrical Engineers (IEE), before it became the IET.
-Then, about nine years ago the company I work for asked if anyone would like to take any work-related qualifications, so I decided to apply for EngTech.
+I was not aware of the possibility of professional registration until I became involved with the Institution of Electrical Engineers (IEE),before it became the IET.
+Then, about nine years ago, the company I worked for asked if anyone would like to take any work-related qualifications, so I decided to apply for EngTech.

 I believe achieving registration as an EngTech has benefited my career in a number of ways.
 It has set me apart from other technicians and being an EngTech proves my competence to my employer and shows them that I have an internationally recognised professional title.